-Let’s say that during the warm up phase of the process, you learned that a prospect is struggling to scale their business.
+Let’s say that during the warm-up phase of the process, you learned that a prospect is struggling to scale their business.
 They’ve concluded that in order to grow more efficiently, they need better project management software to keep track of all their moving pieces and ensure nothing slips through the cracks.

 But based on your experience working with similar customers and your knowledge of the industry, you know the prospect’s actual problem isn’t with getting things done on time — it’s that they need to get more done in less time.
-They don’t actually need a project management system, they need automation.
+They don’t actually need a project management system; they need automation.

-During the reframing phase, you’d explain the flaws in the prospects logic and show them why automation is actually a better solution.
-Your goal isn’t to sell a specific product (that will come later), but rather to get the prospect thinking about the solution in a new way.
+During the reframing phase, you’d explain the flaws in the prospect's logic and show them why automation is actually a better solution.
+Your goal isn’t to sell a specific product (that will come later) but rather to get the prospect thinking about the solution in a new way.

-Use data and evidence to back up your claims and avoid giving a product pitch.
+Use data and evidence to back up your claims, and avoid giving a product pitch.
 The prospect should feel like they’re being shown a new way of doing things — not like they need to buy your particular product to get the outcome you’re promising.

-“Properly managing your projects and tasks is a great way to stay organized, but it will only marginally improve your team’s productivity if they’re already operating at their max.
+“Properly managing your projects and tasks is a great way to stay organized, but it will only marginally improve your team’s productivity if they’re already operating at their maximum.
 I can show you some examples of companies that still struggled with scaling even with proper systems and management in place.”